Jorisvdv/ING-project/Literature research Discrete event modelling.md

 - simulation of vehicle routing (cash carriage services) and number of cash carriage services per routing
 - simulation study of cash management of ATM such as minimum re-order point, optimum budget and so on.

-#### Modeling of service operations
+#### Modeling of service operations steps

-*1)* Process flow: A manufacturing process is always associated with physical flows of materials/components and therefore can be easily identified.
+**1)** Process flow: A manufacturing process is always associated with physical flows of materials/components and therefore can be easily identified.
 It may not be the case for many service applications where business activities are information-based and triggered by an external or internal event such as a written or oral request.
-The current solution is to use a business process mapping tool to capture the business process and then convert the process model to the discrete event simulation model [KBSI, Lanner].
+The current solution is to use a business process mapping tool to capture the business process and then convert the process model to the discrete event simulation model.

-*2)* Process related data such as processing time: In a manufacturing company, industrial engineers are responsible for time study, setting processing time and balancing flow.
+**2)** Process related data such as processing time: In a manufacturing company, industrial engineers are responsible for time study, setting processing time and balancing flow.
 Most of service companies do not hire industrial engineers or have equivalent position within organizations.
 As a result, much of the process related data are not readily available.

-*3)* Knowledge workers: In many service companies, employees work primarily with information or develop and use knowledge.
+**3)** Knowledge workers: In many service companies, employees work primarily with information or develop and use knowledge.
 They are knowledge workers, a term coined by Peter Drucker.
 A knowledge worker tends to be self-motivated, work interactively and make decisions constantly.
-How to represent knowledge workers and human-decision making process in discrete event simulation remains a subject under study [10].
+How to represent knowledge workers and human-decision making process in discrete event simulation remains a subject under study.

-In the postindustrial economy, the service sector makes up more than half of the American economy.
-Since mid 1990s, the sector has generated almost all of the US economy increases in employment.
-Knowledge workers are now estimated to outnumber all other workers in North America by at least a four to one margin [11].
-Thus, there is a great potential for discrete event simulation technologies in service sector.
-However, new approach and techniques are required to model and simulate knowledge workers and their decisionmaking processes.
+###  Hoekstra, A.G., Dorst, L., Bergman, M., Lagerberg, J., Visser, A., Yakali, H., Groen, F., Hertzberger, L.O.
+(1997).
+High performance discrete event simulations to evaluate complex industrial systems, the case of automatic. _Lecture Notes in Computer Science_, 1225, 41-50